 2.2 The Corporation shall exercise such powers as is necessary to carry out its general benevolent purposes under existing local and State laws, but shall not operate for a profit or have or exercise any right or power or privilege for any purposes which are not permitted under the general laws of the State of South Carolina.
 The Corporation shall not engage in any non-501(c) (3) activities or participate in any political campaign on behalf of any candidate for public office.

+ARTICLE 3: MEMBERSHIP

+3.1 Membership in FAST shall consist of all parents of FAST swimmers.
+Parents will be made aware of their membership and given a copy of the corporation bylaws when they register their child for FAST.

-ARTICLE 3: BOARD OF DIRECTORS
+ARTICLE 4: BOARD OF DIRECTORS

-3.1 The Board of Directors shall have the general power to manage and control the affairs and property of the Corporation and shall have full power, by majority vote, to adopt rules and regulations governing the action of the Board of Directors.
+4.1 The Board of Directors shall have the general power to manage and control the affairs and property of the Corporation and shall have full power, by majority vote, to adopt rules and regulations governing the action of the Board of Directors.
 The Board of Directors shall consist of at least 5, but no more than 10 members elected by its members.
 The Head Coach will be a permanent, but non-voting member of the Board of Directors.

-3.2 The Board of Directors may designate from among its members a President, Vice- President, Secretary, Treasurer, Safe Sports Representative and Member-at-Large, who can be but not limited to the most recent former president and such other officers as it may consider appropriate to form the Board of Directors with such duties as it may prescribe.
-These six members of the Board said above will have voting rights at it pertains to the Corporation.
+4.2 The Board of Directors may designate from among its members a President, Vice- President, Secretary, Treasurer, Meet Coordinator, Safe Sports Representative and Member-at-Large- Florence, Member-at-Large Darlington County, who can be but not limited to the most recent former president and such other officers as it may consider appropriate to form the Board of Directors with such duties as it may prescribe.
+These seven members of the Board said above will have voting rights at it pertains to the Corporation.
 See Article 4 for the definition of each position of the Board of Directors.

-3.3 The Board Directors may vote on up to 3 more advisory or auxiliary positions to be members of the Board as they see necessary for the corporation.
+4.3 The Board Directors may vote on up to 3 more advisory or auxiliary positions to be members of the Board as they see necessary for the corporation.
 These positions may or may not be part of a regular or advisory committee (See Article 5).
 These advisory or auxiliary positions will not have voting rights.

-3.4 Election to the Board of Directors shall be by majority vote of the members of the Board of Directors, which shall occur, except in the case of filling vacancies, at each annual meeting thereof.
-The President, Vice-President, Secretary, Safe Sports Representative and Member-at-Large shall be elected for a two (2) year term; the Treasurer is a three (3) year term.
+4.4 Election to the Board of Directors shall be by majority vote of the members of the Board of Directors, which shall occur, except in the case of filling vacancies, at each annual meeting thereof.
+The President, Vice-President, Secretary, Meet Coordinator, Safe Sports Representative and Members-at-Large shall be elected for a two (2) year term; the Treasurer is a three (3) year term.
 Terms are limited to three (3) consecutive terms.
 A Board member may be nominated to serve additional terms if no other member can be found to fill the vacancy on the Board.
 The advisory and auxiliary positions are a single year term and end the last day of May.
 The appointment of these positions may be voted upon at any meeting.

-3.5 Any vacancy occurring on the Board of Directors prior to the expiration of a term shall be filled by such person as shall be elected by the remaining members of the Board of Directors.
+4.5 Any vacancy occurring on the Board of Directors prior to the expiration of a term shall be filled by such person as shall be elected by the remaining members of the Board of Directors.
 A director so elected to fill a vacancy shall hold office for the unexpired term of his/her predecessor in office.